roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-03 ****** bydawn1958© Please email me with your comments or suggestions, as I appreciate readers when they take the time to email.
+Please email me with your comments or suggestions, as I appreciate readers when they take the time to email.
 This short story was written for a special person and I hope these fantasies excite and satisfy her.

  I receive many requests from loyal readers to do stories for them but it takes me weeks to do a story properly.
 After receiving this request from Michelle, I decided to try doing a real short story for her and see if it comes off okay.
 See what you think.